Sjors/nado-book/attacks/guix.md

 ### Enter Guix

 The key is to make everything open source and everything a deterministic build.
 Every library, every printer driver, every compiler — everything.
-For Bitcoin Core to truly be a deterministic build, each of its dependencies need to a deterministic build, and every tool that is used to build it, including the compiler.
-Ideally also the hardware, but that's a whole other can of worms.^[<https://media.ccc.de/v/36c3-10690-open_source_is_insufficient_to_solve_trust_problems_in_hardware>]
+For Bitcoin Core to truly be a deterministic build, each of its dependencies needs to be a deterministic build, as does every tool that's used to build it, including the compiler.
+Ideally the hardware is as well, but that's a whole other can of worms.^[<https://media.ccc.de/v/36c3-10690-open_source_is_insufficient_to_solve_trust_problems_in_hardware>]

 This is where Guix^[<https://guix.gnu.org/>] enters the picture.
 This GNU project has been around for a decade, but a few years ago, Carl Dong^[<https://twitter.com/carl_dong>] from Chaincode Labs^[<https://chaincode.com/>] began work on replacing Gitian with Guix, which finally happened in Bitcoin Core version 22^[<https://bitcoin.org/en/releases/22.0/>].
 This involved making changes on both the Bitcoin Core and the Guix side of things.